 Looking for a foolproof way to cook rice?
 Look no further than your crockpot!
 Slow cooker rice is easy to make and so convenient.
 Just add the ingredients to your crockpot, and let it work its magic.
-In this post, we'll share with you our foolproof recipe for making perfectly cooked rice in your slow cooker – so get ready to smell something truly delicious coming!
+In this post, we'll share with you our foolproof recipe for making perfectly cooked rice in your slow cooker.

-It isn’t that is is difficult - just that you do have to keep an eye on it to prevent it from becoming a burnt mess.
+It isn’t that it is difficult - just that you do have to keep an eye on it to prevent it from becoming a burnt mess.

 Ingredients Needed